JanaSperschneider/LOCALIZER/README.md

 To get LOCALIZER to work on your local machine, you need to install the EMBOSS and WEKA softwares from source.
 Both are already provided in the LOCALIZER distribution to ensure that compatible versions are used.

+0. Download the latest release from this github repo (or alternatively you can clone the github repo and skip step 1).

 1. Make sure LOCALIZER has the permission to execute.
 Then unpack LOCALIZER in your desired location
 ```
 tar xvf LOCALIZER_1.0.4.tar.gz